 Berberine is a plant derived supplement that Peter mentioned taking in the 2015 Tim Ferriss podcast.
 However in his next update (2016) he was no longer taking it.
 He occasionally uses it with patients, noting in AMA #3 [1:20:27] that Berberine has 2 key properties:

 - It’s a weak activator of AMP Kinase, which is the “secret sauce” of metformin.
 Peter suggests that if you’re going after AMP Kinase activation, you’re best served through the use of metformin.
 In part at least, because metformin’s production is regulated as a pharamaceutical drug, and thus all the things you’d expect, like quality control, are scruitinized much more heavily.
 Whereas Berberine is sold as a supplement, and supplements are subject to comparatively little regulation.

 - It’s a weak inhibitor of the enzyme PCSK9.
-PCSK9 degrades LDL receptors, which causes higher LDL-P. Thus in the small subset of the population that overexpress PCSK9, Berberine can be effective.
+Berberine acts to inhibit the PCSK9 enzyme, which then results in a reduction of total cholesterol and low-density lipoprotein cholesterol4.
+Thus in the small subset of the population that overexpress PCSK9, Berberine can be effective.
 However Peter notes that when LDL-P is high, and the normal causes such as diet have been addressed, it is only around 5% of the time about PCSK9.
 There are literally thousands of other possibilities as to why it could be high.